 Another main security for project financing would be the assignment and charge of the project documents.
 All the rights, interest, titles and benefits under the project documents would be assigned to the financiers and the proceeds charged thereunder.
 If consent is required for the assignment, the consent of the counterparty should be obtained upfront or otherwise the agreement will be evidenced in the acknowledgement of the notice of assignment.
 Usually the contract proceeds would be required to be channelled into a designated account charged to the financiers in accordance with the instructions as provided in the notice of assignment.
 Upon enforcement, the assignee will be entitled to step into the shoes of the assignor and enforce the project documents, either in the name of the assignor or in its own name and a power of attorney would be granted in favour of the assignee.

-Accounts and cash deposit
+Accounts and cash deposits

-Assignment and charge over accounts and cash deposit is one of the most common security and self-help remedies available to financiers as the designated accounts are usually opened with the financier bank where such option is possible.
+Assignment and charge over accounts and cash deposits is one of the most common security and self-help remedies available to financiers, as the designated accounts are usually opened with the financier bank where such option is possible.
 Depending on the type of account, they may be solely operated by the chargee, solely operated by the borrower or jointly operated by the chargee and the operator, but upon an event of default, the designated accounts would all be solely operated by the chargee.
 The notice of assignment for the designated account would provide for the operation mandate and the account bank would acknowledge the same.
-The usual designated accounts include a disbursement account, revenue account, finance service reserve account, operating account or maintenance reserve account, etc.
+The usual designated accounts include a disbursement account, revenue account, financial service reserve account, operating account or maintenance reserve account, etc.

 Plant/machinery

 In additional to the land/lease charge, a specific debenture may also be created over the plant, machinery and any movable assets relating to the project.
-Typically in the form of a fixed charge, the specific debenture would create a charge over the project described generally and to the extent possible, make specific reference to the assets.
+Typically in the form of a fixed charge, the specific debenture would create a charge over the project described generally and, to the extent possible, make specific reference to the assets.
 The specific debenture may also contain the rights to appoint a receiver/manager to step in and manage the asset upon an event of default.

 Insurances